THE START OF HOLIDAY CELEBRATIONS

 In a word: retailing.

 Another WSJ report says that online shoppers accounted for 40% of the $59 billion in sales racked up over the four-day Black Friday weekend last year, up from 23% in 2006, according to the National Retail Federation.
+People are putting up Christmas decorations before Thanksgiving.

 What leads online e-commerce?

 Mobile devices.
-IBM predicts that 53% of online visits this year will be made from from smartphones and tablets, up from almost 43% last year.
-Apple iOS devices are expected to drive twice the mobile traffic of Android, and four times the sales.
+IBM predicts that 53% of online visits this year will be made from smartphones and tablets, up from almost 43% last year.
+Apple iOS devices are expected to drive twice the mobile traffic of Android and four times the sales.
 Browsing will be done on smartphones, but tablets will account for twice as many purchases as smartphones.

 What’s the fallout?